testIT-WebTester/webtester2-core/documentation/chapters/configuration.md

 **LocalFileConfigurationAdapter**
 This adapter looks up a properties file called `testit-webtester.properties` on the classpath's root level and loads each contained key / value pair into the provided `Configuration` instance.

-**TestItHomeFileConfigurationAdapter**
-This adapter looks up a properties file called `testit-webtester.properties` inside the `$TESTIT_HOME/config` folder and loads each contained key / value pair into the provided `Configuration` instance.

 ## ConfigurationExporter